LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Always add an self-assignment guard at the of your assignment `operator=` to avoid self-assignment issue.

+## Move constructors and move assignment

+* ✅ Use `std::move` casts an object into an r-value reference, so that move semantics can be invoked

 Just like function templates, class templates are typically defined in header files.